lukepur/data-workflow-engine/README.md

 A `func_ref` is a descriptor for run-time computations against a data instance.
 A `func_ref` has the following properties:

-  - `name`: the name of the function to invoke.
+  - `fn`: the name of the function to invoke.
 This must be a pre-configured method available on the `computation_context` used to configure the engine instance
   - `args`: an array of arguments to pass into the function.
 The following special tokens can be used as items:
     - `$.<path>`: de-reference the value at `path` of the data instance.
 See [path resolving](#/path_resolving) for more details
     - `$value`: de-reference the value of the current node.
 Undefined if node `type` is not `value`